 If you are looking for the best Moodle hosting services for your needs, this advice covers technical requirements, security considerations, low cost companies for easy, 1-click install, and providers of specialist support.

 In order to understand the intricacies of Moodle hosting, a brief understanding of what Moodle actually is will help significantly.
 At its basic level, Moodle is an online learning platform.
-It’s designed to provide personalised learning environments, and in order to do so, it creates a single, secure, integrated system for educators, administrators, as well as learners.
+It’s designed to provide personalised learning environments, and in order to do so, it creates a single, secure, integrated system for educators, administrators and learners.

-In the USA and several other countries, the software is often referred to as a learning management system or LMS.
-Other counties, especially the UK, use the term Moodle VLE (virtual learning environment).
+In the USA and several other countries, this type of software is often referred to as a learning management system or LMS.
+In the UK and some other countries, the term VLE (virtual learning environment) in an educational setting, while other sector tend to use LMS.

 Moodle software is extremely flexible, customisable, and secure.
-It is a modular system which is based on plugins that can be put together however you want.
+It is a modular system based on plugins that can be put together however you like.
 Moodle can be used on all kinds of devices, from anywhere in the world.
-Moodle is also backed by a strong international community, a team of full time, dedicated developers, as well as a network of Moodle Partners.
+It is also backed by a strong international community, a team of full time, dedicated developers, plus a network of Moodle Partners – companies endorsed by the creators of Moodle as having demonstrated the skill and experience to manage the platform (including its hosting) for a range of clients and needs.

 TECHNICAL REQUIREMENTS FOR MOODLE HOSTING